Darling Légitimus: Biography

-Born on 21 November 1907 at Le Carbet in Martinique, she spent her early years in Caracas, Venezuela.
-Mathilda Paruta arrived in Paris, France, aged 16, wanting to become a dancer.
-She met Victor-Etienne Légitimus, son of the government deputy, Hegesippe Jean Légitimus, and went on to become his lifelong companion and bear him five children.
+Born 21 November 1907 at Le Carbet in Martinique, Paruta spent her early years in Caracas, Venezuela.
+She arrived in Paris, France, aged 16, wanting to become a dancer.
+She met Victor-Etienne Légitimus, son of a government deputy, Hegesippe Jean Légitimus, and went on to become his lifelong companion and bear him five children.

-Known for a long time as Miss Darling, she later chose to go by the name of Darling Legitimus.
+Known for a long time as Miss Darling, she later chose to go by the name of Darling Légitimus.
 She performed as a dancer in La Revue nègre (1925) with Josephine Baker, and posed for Picasso as well as for sculptor Paul Belmondo, father of Jean-Paul Belmondo, the actor.

 During the 1930s, Darling wrote, composed and sang numerous Caribbean songs such as Biguine and Mazurka.
 She often performed alongside known musicians of the era, including "Pe En Kin Sosso" and his band.

 She also performed in plays by Jean Genet (Les Nègres) and Aimé Césaire.
 She was directed on the big screen by Raymond Rouleau in Les Sorcieres de Salem (The Crucible) alongside Simone Signoret and Yves Montand, and Le Salaire de la Peur (Wages of Fear) by Henri Georges Clouzot, with Sacha Guitry, Jean-Claude Brialy and Bernardo Bertolucci.

 In 1983, at the age of 76, she won the Volpi Cup for the best female interpretation of "The Mostra of Venise", also for her role in La Rue Cases-Nègres (Sugar Cane Alley), directed by her compatriot Euzhan Palcy.

 During her long life, she was acquainted with a great number of famous actors, among them Arletty, Fernandel, Marlon Brando and Pierre Brasseur.
 She also took part in numerous ORTF (Office de Radio-diffusion de la Television Française) productions, of which a telefilm by Jean-Christophe Averty, Les verts Paturages (The Green Pastures, written by Marc Connelly), was produced.